sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 curl -X DELETE localhost:8083/connectors/source-mysql
 ```

-If you are using some custom jar for the connector class, post processor or the CDC handler, be sure to have it available
+If you are using some custom jar for the connector class, post-processor or the CDC handler, be sure to have it available
 within the Kafka-Connect docker in _/usr/local/share/kafka/plugins/_.
 In our case we would need:
 - [debezium-connector-mysql][3] for our MySQL source connector class